mtrevisan/Boxon/README.md

 <a name="changelog-7.0.0"></a>
 ### version 7.0.0 - 20241212

-- Added `crcSize` parameter to `Checksum` annotation to specify the size of the CRC field in the stream, allowing for different checksum algorithms to be coded.
+- Added `checksumSize` parameter to `Checksum` annotation to specify the size of the CRC field in the stream, allowing for different checksum algorithms to be coded.
 - Enhanced `Checksummer` capabilities to encompass more CRC algorithms.

 <a name="changelog-6.0.1"></a>